How to Use Essential Oils for Healthy Skin

 Common Skin Problems

 Essential oils have anti bacterial and anti inflammatory properties, hence are good treatments for acne sufferers.
-If you suffer from acne, use a daily sensitive skin type cleanser and moisturiser and add two drops of juniper essential oil which has antiseptic properties.
-Apply a deeper clay type mask once a week, adding a few drops of juniper to heal and sooth the skin, or eucalyptus essential oil which is anti inflammatory, antiseptic and antibiotic.
-If you suffer from occasional spots, mix one drop each of neroli, lemon and lavender in one teaspoon (5 ml) of base oil and treat just the affected area.
-For a single spot use a cotton bud and apply on it one drop of undiluted sandalwood.
+If you suffer from acne, use a daily sensitive skin type cleanser and moisturiser and add two drops of tea tree essential oil which has antiseptic properties.
+Apply a deeper clay type mask once a week, adding a few drops of the essential oil to heal and sooth the skin.
+Tea tree and lavender essential oils are commonly used to treat acne as they have anti-bacterial properties.
+Both oils can be applied directly to pimples with a cotton swab for an effective and natural acne treatment.
+Leave for a few hours or overnight.
+If you find that pure, undiluted essential oil is a little too harsh or drying on your skin, simply mix a couple of drops of the essential oil into a few teaspoons of aloe vera gel or carrier oil or honey and apply directly onto the pimple you wish to get rid of.

 These are small blisters on the lips and around this area which are caused by the virus herpes simplex.
 Any persistent lip sore should be treated medically, but if you have a common lip sore apply undiluted tea tree oil.